Dynamic Discount Value Builder

 MOST_EXPENSIVE_ORDER_ITEM_SUBTOTAL

-Most expensive order item units quantity Returns total units of most expensive order line items.
+Most expensive order item units quantity Returns the total units of the most expensive order line items.
 Read more.

 Most Expensive Order Item Units Quantity Operand Example in Formula Builder